 excellent, though there are so many tilted shots you feel

-Batman TV show of the 60’s.
+at times like you’re back watching the Batman TV show of the 60’s.
 The digital

-Saving Private Ryan works well here too.
+photography which worked so effectively in Saving Private Ryan works well here too.

 And as horrible as the scenes with Infected attacking are, so